Right To Life UK is a charitable organisation focused on life issues – abortion, assisted suicide and embryo research.

-This ended in a decisive and, arguably, the largest win for the right-to-life movement in UK history and will most likely mean that we will not see any assisted suicide legislation for at least this term, if not longer.
+This ended in a decisive and, arguably, the largest win for the right-to-life movement in UK history.

 We have worked on growing our digital strategy to reach an even larger audience with smart, relevant, and viral-focused content.

-In everything we do, we begin by discerning how we can work together with as many of the (over 40) other partner groups with which we already have a relationship, to ensure that we have maximum impact.
+In everything we do, we begin by discerning how we can work together with as many of the large number of other organisations with which we already have a relationship, to ensure that we are having maximum impact.